forodark/ADTL21C/glenlib/readme.txt

         > sd
         > median
         > mode
+    Added new methods to glenlib.Str
-    - added a countSubstr method to glenlib.Str
+        > added countSubstr
+        > added findNthOccurence
+        > added removeSpaces
-    - added a findNthOccurence method to glenlib.Str
+    - Added a new class glenlib.Charrays
+        > added an insertChar
+        > added filterEmpty
     todo:
         - expression class that can store mathematical expressions
         - allow for exponents and radicals to be expressions or terms